Travel to Japan

 • YYZ and HND

 • When you look for flights, you will want to choose HND (Haneda), NOT Narita (NRT).
-But flights to Haneda can be more expensive depending on the timing, sometimes a quite bit.
+But flights to Haneda can be more expensive depending on the timing, sometimes quite a lot.

 • The flight from YYZ to HND leaves after the noon and arrive in late afternoon the next day.
 The flight from HND to YYZ leaves around 5pm and arrives about the same time the same day.